livesey-finance/livesey-how-to/documentation.md

 \```python
 pip install -r requirements.txt
 \```

+4. (Optional) Set up a virtual environment:
+\```sh
+python -m venv env
+source env/bin/activate # For Linux/macOS
+.\env\Scripts\activate # For Windows
+\```

 ```

+If there are platform-specific instructions or configurations, clearly separate them with headings or notes.

 ### 5. Usage
 Show users how to use your project after installation.
-This section should include code examples and explanations.
+This section should include code examples, command-line options, or screenshots if your project has a graphical interface.

 ```
 ## Usage